 resetfashionsystem

 The fashion system needs to change.
-Social media accounts put out various content on this topic quite often.
-Like something new occurred, so the news has to be shared with everyone.
-Or perhaps, they believe we haven’t heard this story yet.
+In fact, social media accounts release various content on this topic, amplifying the conversation.
+New developments emerge, and the news has to be shared with everyone.
+Perhaps because they believe we haven’t heard this story yet.

 Fashion system and change